-A well-defined process can help you establish expectations with your customers in order to collect your money, without offending or embarrassing them.
-Follow the strategies listed in this post so that you can recover payments faster the next time you’re dealing with a delinquent account.
+However, a well-defined process can help you ensure that customers are aware of their payment options and any outstanding deadlines, without offending or embarrassing them.
+Follow the strategies listed in this post so that you can recover payments faster in the future.

 1. Send a Reminder Email

 The first and easiest step to take when you’re trying to collect a late payment is to send a reminder email.
-Everyone gets busy, and it's very possible that your customer simply missed your invoice or forgot to send their payment.
-A polite and professional email may be all it takes to nudge them in the right direction.
+Prior to sending a reminder email, review the customer's payment history.
+If they've consistently paid on time, it's very possible they either missed your invoice or forget to submit their payment.
+However, a polite email may be all it takes to nudge them in the right direction!